This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 When a certified organic apicultural operator wants to add new production sites, does the application for those new sites need to be received 12 months prior to first harvest of honey on the new sites?
 (312.1)

-No. Organic operators just need to list new production sites (fields, gardens, etc.) on their annual application for certification to be inspected along with the rest of the operation.
+Operators who are already certified need to notify their CB and list any new production sites (apiary site or forage locations) on their annual application for certification to be inspected along with the rest of the operation.
+Any new colonies established at these sites must be organic as per Clause 7.1.9.

 Does the CB need to inspect new sites before they are added to an existing organic honey operation?
 (312.2)

-No. The operator must document that the new sites comply with organic standards, and include this documentation in their annual application for certification.
+The operator must notify their CB of the addition of these new sites and document that they comply with organic standards, including hive location requirements (Clause 7.1.10), and include this documentation in their annual application for certification.
+New sites must be inspected before honey produced from them can be sold as organic.

 Certification of a new beekeeping operation #